RESEARCH: Alicia Naveas

 Observing the Psychosocial Identity development by Erikson, reaching a positive identity would be associated with the ability of an individual to face various crises that allow him to advance to the next stages of development.
 Meanwhile, diffuse identity would be associated with various crises that have not been resolved.

-For the Latin American sociologist Larraín (1996) psychosocial identity would be understood as a process that develops in social interaction where internal self-knowledge would be a function of the recognition of others that we have internalized (Larraín, 2001).
+For the Latin American sociologist Larraín (1996) Psychosocial Identity would be understood as a process that develops in social interaction where internal self-knowledge would be a function of the recognition of others that we have internalized.
 In this way, this author identifies some elements that determine the process of identity configuration; among them, identity as a result of social relationships and the influence that culture exerts on personal identity.

 In the first element, the individual is inevitably identified with certain shared social categories such as religion, sex, profession, nationality elaborating their identity in terms of these social categories.
-For other authors, such as the French sociologist Claude Dubar (2001 cited in Catillo, De la Barra and Astudillo, 2005) the identity construction, being the product of a process of socialization, forms the image of the self according to the recognition of the other in spaces of social interaction.
+For other authors, such as the French sociologist Claude Dubar (2002) the identity construction, being the product of a process of socialization, forms the image of the self according to the recognition of the other in spaces of social interaction.
 In this reciprocal exchange that is objective and at the same time subjective, the individual assumes an identity that is given by another and can hardly evade.

-When the individual bases his self-concept on the belonging of groups, the meaning of value, and emotional type that is associated with such belonging arises along with it (Hogg & Vaughan, 2010).
+When the individual bases his self-concept on the belonging of groups, the meaning of value, and emotional type that is associated with such belonging arises along with it (Hogg & Vaughan, 2009).
 By identifying with a particular group, the individual sets in motion intergroup comparison processes.
 In this comparison, the thoughts and behaviors of the individual are oriented to positively highlight the group to which they belong.
-In this way, because the evaluation of the self depends on this comparison, the individual will avoid comparing when it implies a negative contribution to their social identity, the outgroup tends to be devalued, generating a positive social identity and self-esteem (Ibáñez, 2004).
+In this way, because the evaluation of the self depends on this comparison, the individual will avoid comparing when it implies a negative contribution to their social identity, the out group tends to be devalued, generating a positive social identity and self-esteem (Ibáñez, 2011).